 In the United Kingdom and Canada, we were not the first market entrant, and our competitors may be more established or otherwise better positioned than we are to succeed.
-Our competitors may offer services to dealers that make dealers dependent on them, such as hosting dealers' websites and providing inventory feeds for dealers, which would make it difficult to attract dealers to our marketplace.
-Dealers may also be parties to agreements with other dealers and syndicates that prevent them from being able to access our marketplace.
+Our competitors may offer services to dealers that make dealers dependent on them, such as hosting dealers' websites and providing inventory feeds for dealers, which would make it difficult to attract dealers to our marketplaces.
+Dealers may also be parties to agreements with other dealers and syndicates that prevent them from being able to access our marketplaces.
 Any of these barriers could impede our operations in international markets, which could affect our business and potential growth.

-In addition to English, we have made portions of our platform available in French and Spanish (as well as German and Italian while such websites remain in operation).
-We may have difficulty modifying our technology and content for use in non-English-speaking market segments or gaining acceptance by users in non-English-speaking market segments.
+In addition to English, we have made portions of our marketplaces available in French and Spanish.
+We may have difficulty in modifying our technology and content for use in non-English-speaking market segments or gaining acceptance by users in non-English-speaking market segments.
 Our ability to manage our business and conduct our operations internationally requires considerable management attention and resources, and is subject to the particular challenges of supporting a business in an environment of multiple languages, cultures, customs, legal and regulatory systems, alternative dispute resolution systems, and commercial infrastructures.
-Operating internationally may subject us to different risks or increase our exposure in connection with current risks, including risks associated with:

-- recruiting, managing and retaining qualified multilingual employees, including sales personnel; - adapting our websites and mobile applications to conform to local consumer behavior; - · increased competition from local websites and mobile applications and potential preferences by local populations for local providers; - compliance with applicable foreign laws and regulations, including different privacy, censorship, and liability standards and regulations, and different intellectual property laws; - providing solutions in different languages and for different cultures, which may require that we modify our solutions and features so they are culturally relevant in different countries; - the enforceability of our intellectual property rights; - · credit risk and higher levels of payment fraud; - · compliance with anti-bribery laws, including compliance with the Foreign Corrupt Practices Act and the United Kingdom Bribery Act; - currency exchange rate fluctuations; - political and economic instability in some countries; - · adverse changes in trade relationships among foreign countries and/or between the United States and such countries; - double taxation of our international earnings and potentially adverse tax consequences arising from the tax laws of the United States or the foreign jurisdictions in which we operate; and - higher costs of doing business internationally.
+Operating internationally may subject us to different risks or increase our exposure in connection with current risks, including risks associated with: recruiting, managing and retaining qualified multilingual employees, including sales personnel; adapting our websites and mobile applications to conform to local consumer behavior; increased competition from local websites and mobile applications and potential preferences by local populations for local providers; compliance with applicable foreign laws and regulations, including different privacy, censorship, and liability standards and regulations, and different intellectual property laws; providing solutions in different languages and for different cultures, which may require that we modify our solutions and features so they are culturally relevant in different countries; the enforceability of our intellectual property rights; credit risk and higher levels of payment fraud; compliance with anti-bribery laws, including compliance with the Foreign Corrupt Practices Act and the United States and such countries; double taxation of our international earnings and potentially adverse tax consequences arising from the tax laws of the United States or the foreign jurisdictions in which we operate; and higher costs of doing business internationally.